tundish/blathnaid/NOTES.rst

 One of the men stepped forward to take Morten's bridle.
 The other offered the point of his weapon and advised Jack he should explain himself or go back where he came.

-Jack repeated exactly the phrase that had got him past the previous challenge.
+Jack repeated the words that had got him past the previous challenge.
 This time, the guard studied the locket carefully, before finally nodding.
 Then he asked, in a mocking way, whether the horse carried a message too, and where was his token for entry?